Diplomacy of the American Civil War: "King Cotton"

 The British Industrial Revolution was fueled by the expansion of textile production, which in turn was based mostly on cotton imported from the American South.
 The war cut off supplies, and by 1862, stocks had run out, and imports from Egypt and India could not make up the deficit.
 There was enormous hardship for the factory owners and especially the unemployed factory workers.
-The issues facing the British textile industry factored into the debate over intervening on behalf of the Confederacy in order to break the Union blockade and regain access to Southern cotton.
+The issues facing the British textile industry factored into the debate over intervening on behalf of the Confederacy to break the Union blockade and regain access to Southern cotton.

 Historians continue to be sharply divided on the question of British public opinion.
 One school argues that the aristocracy favored the Confederacy, while the abolitionist Union was championed by British liberals and radical spokesmen for the working class.
 An opposing school argues that many British working men—perhaps a majority—were more sympathetic to the Confederate cause.
 Finally, a third school emphasizes the complexity of the issue and notes that most Britons did not express an opinion on the matter.
 Local studies have demonstrated that some towns and neighborhoods took one position, while nearby areas took the opposite.
 The most detailed study by Richard J. M. Blackett, noting that there was enormous variation across Britain, argues that the working class and religious nonconformists were inclined to support the Union, while support for the Confederacy came mostly from conservatives who were opposed to reform movements inside Britain and from high Church Anglicans.